Naloxone: Clonidine overdose

-Naloxone can also be used as an antidote in overdose of clonidine, a medication that lowers blood pressure.
+Naloxone can also be used as an antidote in an overdose of clonidine, a medication that lowers blood pressure.
 Clonidine overdoses are of special relevance for children, in whom even small doses can cause significant harm.
 However, there is controversy regarding naloxone's efficacy in treating the symptoms of clonidine overdose, namely slow heart rate, low blood pressure, and confusion/somnolence.
 Case reports that used doses of 0.1 mg/kg (maximum of 2 mg/dose) repeated every 1–2 minutes (10 mg total dose) have shown inconsistent benefit.
 As the doses used throughout the literature vary, it is difficult to form a conclusion regarding the benefit of naloxone in this setting.
-The mechanism for naloxone's proposed benefit in clonidine overdose is unclear, but it has been suggested that endogenous opioid receptors mediate the sympathetic nervous system in the brain and elsewhere in the body.
-Some poison control centers recommend naloxone in the setting of clonidine overdose, including intravenous bolus doses of up to 10mg naloxone.
+The mechanism for naloxone's proposed benefit in clonidine overdose is unclear.
+Still, it has been suggested that endogenous opioid receptors mediate the sympathetic nervous system in the brain and elsewhere in the body.

 Preventing recreational opioid use

-Naloxone is poorly absorbed when taken by mouth, so it is commonly combined with a number of oral opioid preparations, including buprenorphine and pentazocine, so that when taken by mouth, only the opioid has an effect.
-However, if the opioid and naloxone combination is injected, the naloxone blocks the effect of the opioid.
-This combination is used in an effort to prevent non-medical use.
+Naloxone is poorly absorbed when taken orally or sublingually, so it is often added to oral or sublingual opioid preparations, including buprenorphine and pentazocine, so that when swallowed or taken sublingually, only the non-naloxone opioid has an effect.
+However, if the combination is injected (such as by dissolving a pill or sublingual strip in water), the naloxone is believed to block the effect of the other opioid.
+This combination is used to prevent non-medical use.

+However, SAMHSA's clinical guidelines state that if the combination of buprenorphine and naloxone is injected by a regular user of buprenorphine or buprenorphine/naloxone, then the buprenorphine would still produce an agonist effect but the naloxone would fail to produce an antagonist effect.
+This is because the amount of naloxone that would be required to block the buprenorphine after injection is much larger than the amount that is contained in buprenorphine/naloxone (Suboxone) pills and strips.
+If someone who is not physically dependent on opioids were to inject the buprenorphine/naloxone combination, then the effects of the buprenorphine may at most be slightly lessened, but the individual would still be expected to experience euphoric effects.

 Other uses

-Naloxone can be used to treat opioid induced itchiness and constipation.

 A 2003 meta-analysis of existing research showed naloxone to improve blood flow in patients with shock, including septic, cardiogenic, hemorrhagic, or spinal shock, but could not determine if this reduced patient deaths.

-Naloxone has been used experimentally in the treatment of congenital insensitivity to pain with anhidrosis.
+Oral naloxone has been used for opioid-induced constipation (OIC).
+A 2018 meta-analysis cites 5 studies that tests it for this purpose.
+It found that medical treatment for OIC can be more efficacious than placebo, but did not look into the effect of individual treatments such as naloxone.
+As a result, no conclusion can be drawn from the study on naloxone's effectiveness for OIC.

 Special populations

 Pregnancy and breastfeeding

-Studies in rodents given a daily maximum dose of 10mg naloxone showed no harmful effects to the fetus, although human studies are lacking and the drug does cross the placenta, which may lead to the precipitation of withdrawal in the fetus.
-In this setting, further research is needed before safety can be assured, so naloxone should be used during pregnancy only if it is a medical necessity.

 Whether naloxone is excreted in breast milk is unknown, however, it is not orally bioavailable and therefore is unlikely to affect a breastfeeding infant.